 Back to School: The Importance of First-Day Traditions

-Taking a photo of your child on their first day of school might be the most popular back-to-school tradition.
-We created these printable first day of school photo signs for the perfect photo prop!
-Just click the grade(s) you need and print!
-If you decide to share on Instagram or Facebook use #findyourspark so we can see!
+Taking a photo of your kids on their first day of school might be the most popular back-to-school tradition, and it’s great for the historical photo albums.
+We created these printable first-day-of-school photo signs for the perfect photo prop!
+Just click the grade(s) you need below and print your customized sign!
+If you decide to share on Instagram or Facebook use the hashtag #LearningLiftoff so we can see!

-Take traditions from other holidays and make them work for a back-to-school tradition.
-For example, put a twist on the concept of New Year’s Eve and celebrate School Year’s Eve!
-Set the mood with some decorations and get excited for all of the accomplishments this school year will bring.
+Mornings are often associated with alarm clocks, but why not make it fun with balloons?
+Nothing says “celebration” quite like some streamers and balloons.
+You can even take traditions from other holidays and make them work for a back-to-school tradition.
+Put a twist on the concept of New Year’s Eve, for example, and celebrate School Year’s Eve!
+Set the mood with some decorations, and get excited for all of the accomplishments this school year will bring.

 Do you have a back-to-school tradition?
 Share it in the comments or on Facebook.